Day 1: Wales,Cardiff,Stonehenge,Bath

 - Any international flights to Bath and from Cambridge are not included in this price.
 We always recommend that you arrive 1 day prior to your tour starting date.

-- Travel insurance is not included in this Uk Ireland Christmas New Year tour.
+- Travel insurance is not included in this Best of Uk Ireland tour tour.
 Travel insurance is mandatory to buy.
 We recommend purchasing it from World Nomads.

 - Personal Itinerary can be tweaked and customized.

 - Professional Access our Travel Specialists' insider knowledge.